Skip to main content

 The Core Messengers Your Body Sends

-Your is a vast and interconnected network of glands that produce hormones.
+Your endocrine system is a vast and interconnected network of glands that produce hormones.
 Think of these hormones as chemical messengers, each with a specific job, traveling through your bloodstream to deliver instructions to various cells and organs.
 When we introduce hormonal therapies, we are adjusting the volume and frequency of these messages.
 Monitoring key blood markers ensures these adjustments are creating harmony, not discord.

 Key Hormonal Markers